wojtekmaj/eslint-staged-files/README.md

 Run ESLint on staged files only.

+## Deprecation notice

+This package is no longer maintained.
+We recommend using [lint-staged](https://github.com/okonet/lint-staged) instead.

 ## tl;dr
 * Install by executing `npm install eslint-staged-files` or `yarn add eslint-staged-files`.
 * Run just like you would run ESLint, but use `eslint-staged-files` instead of `eslint` in your commands.